webdevelopers-eu/javascript-dna/README.md

 ## Ozone API

 Nowadays Javascript loader should download scripts asynchronously and out-of-order.
-DNA pushed it even further by making whole API fully out-of-order to match your needs for worryless coding.
+DNA pushed it even further by making whole API fully out-of-order (O³ API) to match your needs for worryless coding.

 You can define callbacks before you load configurations.
 DNA will delay your callback's resolution until it gets enough information to resolve all dependencies.
 ```javascript